Holger-Harmsen/Harmsen_Repo/README.md

 Repository containing various for-fun weekend projects, most of which are somewhat related to the field of economics.

-'Exam Project', 'Data Project' and 'Inargural Project' are group assignments in the UCPH-course 'Introduction to Programming and Numerical Analysis', coded with Oscar Mason and Emilie Stoejfer.
+Most of the files are assignments and exam projects from the UCPH courses *'Introduction to Programming and Numerical Analysis'* (IPNA) lead by Jeppe Druedahl and *'Introduction to Social Data Science'* lead by David Dreyer-Lassen and Andreas Bjerre-Nielsen.